 Authors should pay attention to the ethical requirements described below.
-Greener Journals will stick strictly to these ethical standards; therefore, authors are required to adhere to them.
+Greener Scholarly Publications will stick strictly to these ethical standards; therefore, authors are required to adhere to them.

 This has to do with research data manipulation with the aim of giving a false notion.
 This includes images manipulation (to make image elements vague, delete image elements or add new image elements), altering results to suit convenience, to change of data figure, adding or removing from data figures, and more.
 This practice is not acceptable.